Reading Theme:

 🔗 Collocations

-work-from-home setup – The arrangement of equipment and space for remote work
+work-from-home setup – home office equipment and environment for remote work

 🔄 Synonyms

-remote work (n.) – The practice of working from a location other than a central office
+teleworking (n.) – working remotely from a location other than the employer's premises

 🚫 Antonyms